santhosh1299/rag_pdf_chat/README.md

 ## Warning: Data Privacy and Security

 - **Sensitive Information**: Do not upload documents containing sensitive or confidential information.
-- **Data Handling**: Ensure that you have the necessary permissions to upload the data.
-If the documents contain sensitive or confidential information, refrain from uploading them.
-Additionally, make sure to delete the uploaded documents once the processing is completed to maintain data privacy and security.
+- **Data Handling**: Make sure to delete the uploaded documents once the processing is completed to maintain data privacy and security.

 ## Getting Started